grantges/learning-modules-labs/WIDGETS100/README.md

 ## Samples

+* Ti.MarkdownViewer
+	* Widgetized version of the example used in WEBVIEW100

 * PDF Widget
 	* A widget that wraps the native code needed to natively open a PDF file on iOS and Android

 * SocialShare Widget
 	* A widget that wraps the native code needed to natively share text and photos with social networks

-* SP.Signature
-	* A widget that provides a cross-platform signature box

 ## Screenshot